 - get the timing down- once the temperature of the pan is stabilized, set a timer so you know roughly how long the next few batches of pancakes will take.

-I hope these pancake flipping tips help you with this pumpkin pancakes recipe!
 Let me know if you have an awesome tip for flipping pancakes in the comments below 🙂

 - make sure you use pumpkin puree and not pumpkin pie filling

 - here’s the 8 Cup Pyrex Measuring Cup that I used

 - use a non-stick pan (this is my basic Non-Stick Pan) or a large non-stick skillet